nic-dgl103/Exercise-4---Styling-Images-and-Text/README.md

 ### Step 4: Change the layout
 * Align all the text on the page to the centre except for the paragraphs.
-* Divide the paragraphs into two columns with an automic width.
+* Divide the paragraphs into two columns with an automatic width.
 * Use the the following declarations to make the layout look like the provided image: `width: 40%; display: inline-block;`
 * Resize your browser window to see how the layout of the page shifts with different screen sizes.
-The image was given a absolute size of 600 pixels in the HTML so it is cut off on a smaller screen.
+The image was given an absolute size of 600 pixels in the HTML so it is cut off on a smaller screen.
 Use CSS to overwrite that dimension and change the image width to 100%, a unit that is relative to the size of its parent element.
 Resize your browser again to notice the effect.

 ### Step 4: Format, organize and add comments
 * Use the Prettier VSCode extension to format your code.